adamowada/prompt-engineering-patterns/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Conversational Funnel" icon="plugins" href="/" description="Useful for when you don't know the precise question to ask." /%}
+{% quick-link title="Conversational Funnel" icon="funnel" href="/" description="Useful for when you don't know the precise question to ask." /%}

-{% quick-link title="Set Own Goal" icon="plugins" href="/" description="Asks the model to define success conditions which become part of future context." /%}
+{% quick-link title="Set Own Goal" icon="target" href="/" description="Asks the model to define success conditions which become part of future context." /%}

-{% quick-link title="Compression" icon="plugins" href="/" description="Get the most out of a limited context window by asking the model to compress the input." /%}
+{% quick-link title="Compression" icon="compress" href="/" description="Get the most out of a limited context window by asking the model to compress the input." /%}

-{% quick-link title="Tree Search" icon="plugins" href="/" description="Searching through prompts and responses to achieve a specific context, unknown at the start." /%}
+{% quick-link title="Tree Search" icon="tree" href="/" description="Searching through prompts and responses to achieve a specific context, unknown at the start." /%}

 {% /quick-links %}